Edgemont Village (District of North Vancouver) — A Buyer’s Guide

 For elementary, the catchment varies by sub-area: Highlands Elementary at 3150 Colwood Drive runs an early French Immersion programme (verifiable through SD #44’s French Immersion programme directory); Cleveland Elementary serves the central Edgemont core; Canyon Heights Elementary serves the upper Canyon Heights sub-area.
 Families prioritising both French Immersion and Handsworth IB-track access concentrate in the Highlands sub-area for the dual-program access, which is the practical reason that pocket carries a school-driven pricing premium even for mid-sized lots.

-The structural comparison most North Shore family buyers run: Handsworth IB versus West Vancouver Secondary IB.
+A comparison many North Shore family buyers run is Handsworth IB versus West Vancouver Secondary IB.
 Both are IB World Schools.
-West Vancouver Secondary catchment commands a documented premium relative to comparable North Vancouver catchments.
-The pricing gap is not justified by IB Diploma outcomes alone — it reflects SD #45 catchment scarcity, larger Ambleside / Dundarave / British Properties lots, and West Van municipal-services positioning.
-For a careful family buyer, Handsworth IB access in Edgemont Village is one of the most-undervalued IB-track catchments on the North Shore.
+West Vancouver Secondary’s catchment commands a documented price premium relative to comparable North Vancouver catchments — a gap that reflects School District 45 catchment scarcity, larger Ambleside, Dundarave, and British Properties lots, and West Vancouver municipal-services positioning rather than IB Diploma outcomes alone.

 Capilano River, Cleveland Dam, Cleveland Park